Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 JQ is needed for parsing the authorization response and extracting the bearer token and org id required in the http  request headers.

-## Create yuor service account via the CLI
+## Create your service account via the CLI

 A service account is an Amplify concept that allows for a non-user, such as a CLI or headless process to gain access to the platform services and will be granted specific roles and privileges within on organization.